PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 correction or extraction.
 Reuse existing model evidence, keep additional validation minimal and strictly sequential, commit and push, and do not create a pull request.

+## Softmax/Transpose canonicalizer characterization: completed state

+The raw 190-line `_canonicalize_softmax_transpose_chains` owner and its two ordered production boundaries are unchanged.
+A focused synthetic contract now freezes the successful nonterminal and terminal chain, independent graph-order matches, fixed-point idempotence, shared-permutation cloning and collision-safe names, Softmax option/axis/provenance preservation, historical unmatched-graph pruning, ten existing topology/arity/fan-out/public-output/per-axis rejection guards, and both nested recovery-sequence boundaries.

+Twenty-four concrete unsafe cases are strict xfails:

+- the Softmax input is replanned as NHWC but the Softmax output remains NWHC, causing the post-Transpose shape and signature to swap H/W;
+- six non-last, out-of-range, or malformed Softmax axes are rewritten even though only normalized rank-four axis three is semantically invariant;
+- seven missing or incomplete rank-four tensor/signature cases still mutate;
+- five public-input, variable, dtype-invalid, buffer-dtype-invalid, or quantized permutation constants are modified in place;
+- one public permutation output is modified instead of preserved through a private constant clone;
+- duplicate Softmax/post producers, reverse Softmax/post order, and a public internal input are not rejected.

+Each unsafe case requires a zero statistic and byte-for-byte normalized ModelIR equality.
+Production code, public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, and TensorFlow boundaries are unchanged.
+No additional model conversion was run; this checkpoint is synthetic characterization only.
+PR #952 remains closed, and no pull request may be created or reopened.

+Validation completed as follows:

+- focused characterization: `16 passed, 24 xfailed in 0.72s`;
+- characterization, terminal Softmax owner, and architecture integration:
+  `293 passed, 24 xfailed in 20.76s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.32s`;
+- targeted Ruff, Python compilation, and whitespace checks: passed.

+At restart, correct the raw owner transactionally before extracting it.
+Require a normalized last-axis Softmax, unique topologically ordered producers, private intermediate tensors, complete rank-four shape/signature metadata, and immutable local INT32 permutation buffers.
+Public constant outputs may be preserved through private clones, but public inputs and variable permutations must reject.
+Precompute both permutation actions, every metadata value, marker options, clone names, and pruning consequences before the first mutation.
+Turn all 24 strict xfails green while preserving the successful graph-order count, fixed point, shared-buffer cloning, terminal-output behavior, marker contract, and both ordered boundaries.
+Validate sequentially, commit and push, and do not create a pull request.